MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/tutorial-large-data-tips.md

 # Tips on Computing with Big Data in R

-Big data is ubiquitous.
-The good news is that it provides great opportunities for the data analyst.
-With more data comes more information and more insight.
+Working with very large data sets yields richer insights.
 You can relax assumptions required with smaller data sets and let the data speak for itself.
-But big data also presents problems.
-The size of data sets is now increasing much more rapidly than the speed of single cores, of RAM, and of hard drives.
-Many tools can't handle this well; when data is too large, the software stops working.

-When it comes to big data, R users are faced with two issues related to scale: capacity and speed.
-In R, data sets typically must fit into memory, but even so, there are limits to what types of analyses can be done.
-In some cases, computation may be too slow to be useful.

-If you are used to working with smaller data sets in R, you want to think differently about how you perform your analyses when using big data.
-If you are used to working in a High Performance Computing (HPC) environment, you also want to think differently when you add analysis of big data to the picture.
-High-Performance Computing is CPU-centric, typically focusing on using many cores to perform lots of processing on small amounts of data.
-High Performance Analytics (HPA) is data-centric.
-The focus is on feeding data to the cores—on disk I/O, data locality, efficient threading, and data management in RAM.
+But big data also presents problems, especially when it overwhelms hardware resources.

-The **RevoScaleR** package that is included with Machine Learning Server provides tools and examples for addressing the speed and capacity issues involved in High-Performance Analytics.
-It provides data management and analysis functionality that scales from small, in-memory data sets to huge data sets stored on disk.
-The analysis functions are threaded to use multiple cores, and computations can be distributed across multiple computers (nodes) on a cluster or in the cloud.
+The **RevoScaleR** package that is included with Machine Learning Server provides functions that process in parallel.
+Analysis functions are threaded to use multiple cores, and computations can be distributed across multiple computers (nodes) on a cluster or in the cloud.

 In this article, we review some tips for handling big data with R.